NStanley0524/Breast_Cancer_Power_BI/README.md

 In breast cancer, stage is based on the size and location of the primary tumor, the spread of cancer to nearby lymph nodes or other parts of the body, tumor grade, and whether certain biomarkers are present.

 Breast cancer stages are represented in Roman numerals from O - IV.
 According to the data shown above, stage I,II and III are stages present in the data.
 The data above shows that stage II is the most common among patients followed by stage III and closely then followed by stage I. The death rate of patients are highest in stage II and lowest in stage I.

+### Recommendation
+1. Efforts should be made to decrease the percentage of dead patients